 Kek Kok Swee does not have any family relationship with any Director or substantial shareholder of the Company, nor does he have any conflict of interest with the Group.
 He has not been convicted of any offences within the past five (5) years.

-He attended 4 out of 4 Board meetings during the financial year ended 30 April 2017.
+He attended all the 4 (four) Board meetings held during the financial year ended 30 April 2018.

 MR. KER MIN CHOO